chuchunf/leetcode-scala-3/README.md

 ### Code
 - try to be compact and readable at the same time
-- try Scala 3 syntax and features but not Scala specific libraries
+- try Scala 3 syntax and features but less Scala specific libraries

 ### Solutions
 | Topic | Problem List |